-My name is Hildeberto Mendonça and I’m currently managing a team of programmers on the development of core business applications for the Université catholique de Louvain.
-I’m also busy with the architecture of the systems, coaching the team in Java, Python, object-oriented and functional programming, as well as planning releases and shipping them.
+My name is Hildeberto Mendonça, father of two amazing kids and husband of a wonderful woman.
+I’m currently managing a team of programmers on the development of core business applications for the Université catholique de Louvain.
+I’m also busy with the architecture of the systems, coaching the team in Java, Python, object-oriented and functional programming, as well as planning and shipping releases.

 I have accumulated experience on software architecture since 2010 with constant programming hands-on to master the principles and practices of software development in order to offer technical value for the team.
 Sometimes, I do not hesitate to fulfill the role of programmer whenever the team needs a hand.